syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Managing Rows and Columns/How-to-Move-to-the-Next-Row-from-the-Last-Cell-of-a-Row.md

 documentation: ug
 ---

-# How to Move to the Next Row from the Last Cell of a Row
+# How to move to the next row from the last cell of a row

-### Introduction

 Set the WrapCellBehavior property to wrap a row when the Tab or Enter key is pressed.